jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 The *Referrers* article explained how an object can be made aware of its referrers.
 A command is an object as well and the __Referrers__ concept already provides a command with *command definition referrers* functionality.
 An inactive command is the only type of command symbol that can be referenced.
 Am inactive command symbol can implement the __Referrers__ concept to register every call or reference to it.

-When a site hosts a command definition, that is widely used all over the world, you might not want the command definition to register its referrers, because it would be a very long list to maintain.
+When a site hosts a command definition, that is widely used all over the world, you might not want the command definition to register its referrers, because it might be a very long list to maintain.
 You can turn off the Referrers concept for any command definition.

 If another site uses this widely used command definition, the using site could add a command reference to the command definition on the other site.
 A command reference has its own list of referrers.
 The using site could then redirect calls and references to its own command reference.
 Then the using site has a registration of anything on its site that uses the external command definition.